Posted on December 15, 2021 by Dina Miller

-The historic Morris Performing Arts Center provides an outstanding venue for Broadway shows such as the upcoming Evita, the South Bend Symphony Orchestra, plus other entertainment.
+The historic Morris Performing Arts Center provides an outstanding venue for Broadway shows, the South Bend Symphony Orchestra, plus other entertainment.
 Also in town, Notre Dame’s DeBartolo Performing Arts Center features concerts, theater performances and film.

 Built in 1923 as a movie house, this historic theater has been completely renovated.
 It features concerts, theater and films.
-During the holiday season, the Beach Boys are scheduled, as well as a lavish theatrical production of White Christmas.
+During the holiday season, various holiday productions are scheduled, including The Nutcracker.